Introduction to Create Tables in HTML

 <table bgcolor = “color_name|hex_number|rgb_number”>

-- For color name we can directly provide the color name for the background.
+- For the color name, we can directly provide the color name for the background.
 For example, we can specify <table bgcolor =”Red”>

 - For rgb_number we have to specify the rgb (Red, Green, Blue) code for the background.
 For example <table bgcolor = “rgb(255,255,0)”>

-- In the rgb_number if we provide all the values as 255,output of the background color is white.
+- In the rgb_number, if we provide all the values like 255, the output of the background color is white.